Karen Mercury

-Her first three novels were historical fiction involving pre-colonial African explorers.
-Since she was always either accused or praised (depending how you look at it) for writing overly steamy sex scenes, erotic romance was the natural next step.
-She is currently writing about the rough and tumble life of the California gold rush, and lives in Northern California with her Newfoundland dog.
+Karen’s first three novels were historical fiction involving pre-colonial African explorers.
+Since she was always either accused or praised (depending on how you look at it) for writing overly steamy sex scenes, erotic romance was the natural next step.
+She lives in Northern California with her Newfoundland dog, the best darn darn dog in the west.

 Q: Do you “write to the market” and select a popular genre, or do you throw caution to the wind and write what is important to you?